• Skip to main content

 4. Chop parsley to be used for garnish later (this is optional).

 5. Lightly salt and pepper both side of your chicken cutlets.
 As mentioned, I use the already-thin-cut cutlets at the grocery store.
-If you can't find those, slice whole chicken breast, lengthwise, in half and pound down to ¼" thickness - the cutlets need to be thin.
+If you can't find those, slice whole chicken breast in half (known as butterflying) and pound down to ¼" thickness - the cutlets need to be thin.

 6. Don’t forget about your potatoes.
 Turn on high heat – the whole process until they are done takes about 25-30 minutes.

 7. The flour dredge.
-Put your flour on a plate and add garlic powder and salt.
+Put your flour on a plate and add garlic powder (or granulated garlic) and salt.
 Mix with a fork until well combined.

 8. Coat both sides of all your chicken cutlets in the flour mixture and set aside on a plate.